pp19dd/census-acs/README.md

 census-acs
 ==========

-Command line query tools for the U.S. Census Bureau's ACS dataset (American Community Survey)
+Command line query tools for the U.S. Census Bureau's ACS dataset (American Community Survey), written in PHP.
+Performs rudimentary filtering, counting and display.

-To setup, first download the ACS5 dataset, CSV version, place them in the data/ folder.
-Then, chmod +X acs.php
+To setup, first download the ACS5 dataset from http://www2.census.gov/acs2012_5yr/pums/, the CSV version, and place them in a data/ folder.
+Place the PHP files there (or whever handily accessible) and `chmod +X acs.php`.
+The ACS files are split into two categories - person and housing.

+         +------- state
+         |
+    csv_h*.zip       Housing files
+    csv_p*.zip       Person files

 Usage examples: